 Eventually, I fell in love with performance capture.
 It’s the combination of physicality and imagination, combined with a dash of technological magic, which makes it so unique.
 I also enjoy the reaction of actors who are new to motion capture: everyone becomes a kid again when they see their real-time character on screen!

 What are some of the biggest projects you have worked on during your career?

-In television it was producing and directing documentaries with the likes of Stevie Ray Vaughan, Carlos Santana, The Tragically Hip and Sarah McLachlan, along with numerous comedy specials with Jim Carrey, Will Farrell, George Carlin, Judd Apatow, Margaret Cho and pretty well every stand-up comedian of the day.
-The most personal project was a documentary I shot while on a Mt.
-Kilimanjaro climb for Alzheimer’s awareness.
+In television, it was producing and directing documentaries with the likes of Stevie Ray Vaughan, Carlos Santana, The Tragically Hip and Sarah McLachlan, along with numerous comedy specials with Jim Carrey, Will Farrell, George Carlin, Judd Apatow, Margaret Cho and pretty well every stand-up comedian of the day.
+The most personal project was a documentary I shot while climbing Mt.
+Kilimanjaro for Alzheimer’s awareness.